Paul Galvin (Gaelic footballer): Controversy

 In October 2011, Galvin allegedly assaulted the impressionist Oliver Callan and his producer James McDonald late at night in Kehoe's Pub, Central Dublin.
 Among witnesses to the alleged incident were a Government Minister, a TD, a senator and several journalists.
 One witness alleged Galvin called Callan a "Fucking Cunt".
-The incident was investigated by the Garda Síochána.
+The incident was investigated by an Garda Síochána.
 The media speculated on the reason behind the alleged incident, reporting that Callan had recently mimicked Galvin asking Taoiseach Enda Kenny to man-up by giving him a body-wax on Green Tea and that Galvin had texted Callan before an appearance on The Saturday Night Show in relation to "gay jibes" the satirist had directed at him.
 It was eventually revealed that Galvin had complained (or not complained at all) to RTÉ after what he described as "the most excruciating night of my life" at home on his sofa between his parents in Kerry watching The Saturday Night Show when Callan referred to Galvin's "years spent in the closet".

 On 6 December 2011, Galvin spoke of the encounter during an interview on The Ray D'Arcy Show on Today FM.